QWERTYghri/ARPv3-C/doc/manual-ARPv3-new.md

 **Register Loading**
 * 01	LDA Imm	Load the accumulator with memory operand
-* 02	STA Dir	Store accumulator value into the address memory operand
+* 02	STA Imm	Store accumulator value into the address memory operand
 * 03	GTA Dir	Get the value from address and store in Accumulator
 * 04	LDX Imm	Load the accumulator with memory operand
 * 05	STX Dir	Store the value in X into memory address operand